hg1337/homeassistant-dwd/README.md

 ![Screenshot Entities](./images/screenshot_entities.png)

-You may use these entities will any component that supports weather entities, e.g. the standard Weather Forecast Card:
+You may use these entities with any component that supports weather entities, e.g. the standard Weather Forecast Card:

 ![Screenshot Entities](./images/screenshot_weather-forecast-card-configuration.png)